apache/doris-website/docs/table-design/data-partitioning/data-distribution.md

 ### Data Writing

 When writing data, Doris first allocates the rows of data to the corresponding partitions based on the table's partitioning strategy.
-Then, according to the bucketing strategy, the rows of data are further mapped to specific shards within the partition, thus determining the storage location of the data rows.
+Then, according to the bucketing strategy, the rows of data are further mapped to specific shards within the partition, determining the storage location of the data rows.

 ### Query Execution

-During query execution, Doris's optimizer will prune data based on partitioning and bucketing strategies to maximize the reduction of the scanning range.
-In cases involving JOIN or aggregate queries, data transfer across nodes (Shuffle) may occur.
+During query execution, Doris's optimizer will trim data based on partitioning and bucketing strategies to maximize the reduction of the scanning range.
+In cases involving JOIN or aggregation queries, data transfer across nodes (Shuffle) may occur.
 Reasonable partitioning and bucketing design can reduce Shuffle and fully utilize **Colocate Join** to optimize query performance.

 ---